Post-Processor Variables - @@LOGICAL@@

 @@DATE@@ Gives the value windows reports for current date and time in the following format 06-NOV-07 08:38:07

 @@MDF-NAME@@ The name of the post processor configuration (.sm file) being used.
+Please note that as of Cadfil 9.17 the variable has been deleted and will give an error. @@CONFIG@@ should be used instead.

 @@SPF-NAME@@ The name of the current SPF (often the current payout file name)